 We have put together a fantastic cheat sheet that details 100 descriptive words to help you with your minute taking.
 You can download the cheat sheet here.

 Read the supporting papers

-This comes with time but getting a real sense of what people are discussing in the meeting makes writing the minutes after the session a lot easier.
+This comes with time but getting a real sense of what people discuss in the meeting makes writing the minutes after the session a lot easier.

 Try to read the papers beforehand and get to grips with the details.

-If there are things you don’t understand, spend 5 minutes with the Chairperson before the meeting to ask any questions you might have.
+If you don’t understand, spend 5 minutes with the Chairperson before the meeting to ask any questions you might have.